rill-js/rill/docs/api/request.md

 ### req.subdomains

-  Return subdomains as an array.
+  Subdomains as an array.

   Subdomains are the dot-separated parts of the host before the main domain of the app.
-By default, the domain of the app is assumed to be the last two parts of the host.
+The domain of the app is assumed to be the last two parts of the host.

 ```js
 ctx.req.subdomains // => ['www']